Within Close Range: The Checkered Beacon

 One rainy, spring day, while chasing the brat,

-he stopped his bucking and turned in his tracks
+and turns in his tracks

 to face me.

-Then that damn pony started to charge!
+Then that damn pony starts to charge!

 When a voice –